ryancooper/course-info/lab3.md

 *  Describe any design decisions you made, including anything that was difficult or unexpected.

-*  Discuss and justify any changes you made outside of BPlusTreeFile.java.
+*  Discuss and justify any changes you made outside of BTreeFile.java.

+*  Optional: How long did this lab take you?
+Do you have any suggestions for ways to improve it?